Cisco Prime Infrastructure Overview

 In a CAPWAP environment, a lightweight access point discovers a controller by using CAPWAP discovery mechanisms and then sends it a CAPWAP join request.
 The controller sends the access point a CAPWAP join response allowing the access point to join the controller.
 When the access point joins the controller, the controller manages its configuration, firmware, control transactions, and data transactions.

 Lightweight access points must be discovered by a controller before they can become an active part of the network.
 The lightweight access points support the following controller discovery processes:

-Locally stored controller IP address discovery—If the access point was previously associated to a controller, the IP addresses of the primary, secondary, and tertiary controllers are stored in the non-volatile memory of an access point.
-This process of storing controller IP addresses on access points for later deployment is called
+- Locally stored controller IP address discovery—If the access point was previously associated to a controller, the IP addresses of the primary, secondary, and tertiary controllers are stored in the non-volatile memory of an access point.
+This process of storing controller IP addresses on access points for later deployment is called priming the access point.

 Prime Infrastructure Services